New zealand Country Commercial Guide

 Business Customs

-New Zealand business customs are similar to the United States – although business attire is less formal.
-Punctuality is important for business appointments.
-Senior level officials are as accessible for relevant business consultations as their peers are in the United States.
+New Zealand business customs are similar to those in the United States.
+However, business attire is less formal.
+Punctuality is important for business appointments, and senior level officials are as accessible for relevant business consultations as their peers are in the United States.
 Gifts are not standard practice.
-Business cards are commonly shared; however, digital business cards are gaining popularity.
+Business cards are commonly shared, although digital business cards are gaining in popularity.

 Travel Advisory

-The State Department consular information sheet for New Zealand provides U.S. travelers safety and security information to help assess any risks of travel to this destination.
+The State Department consular information sheet for New Zealand provides U.S. travelers safety and security information to help assess any risks of travel to New Zealand.

 Visa requirements

 Under the Visa Waiver Program, U.S. passport holders can visit New Zealand for 90 days or less without a visa.
-U.S. citizens with Global Entry membership traveling to New Zealand may use a dedicated lane arriving at Auckland, Wellington, and Christchurch International Airports.
-The lanes will streamline border processing for U.S. Global entry members.
-To be eligible to use the lanes, U.S. Global Entry members simply present their Global Entry card, their U.S. passport and arrival documentation.
+However, they must apply for a New Zealand Electronic Travel Authority (NZeTA).
+NZeTAs require 72 hours for processing.
+Citizens with Global Entry membership traveling to New Zealand may use a dedicated lane when arriving to Auckland, Wellington, and Christchurch International Airports.
+These lanes will streamline border processing for U.S. Global entry members.
+To be eligible to use the lanes, U.S. Global Entry members simply present their Global Entry card, their U.S. passport, and arrival documentation.
 This initiative is the result of an agreement between New Zealand and the United States to improve the border experience for travelers flying between the two countries.
-U.S. Global Entry members will still be subject to standard customs, immigration, and biosecurity processes on arrival in New Zealand.
+U.S. Global Entry members will still be subject to standard customs, immigration, and biosecurity processes on arrival.

-In New Zealand, consular activities are undertaken at the American Consulate General, Auckland.
+In New Zealand, U.S. consular services are provided at the U.S. Consulate General in Auckland.

-U.S. Companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
-Visa applicants should go to the following link(s): State Department Visa Website”
+U.S. companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
+Visa applicants should visit State Department Visa Website for more information.

 Currency

-New Zealand’s unit of currency is the dollar (NZ$).
+New Zealand’s unit of currency is the New Zealand Dollar (NZD).
 All major credit cards can be used in New Zealand.
-Visa and MasterCard ae accepted nationwide.
+MasterCard and Visa are accepted nationwide.
 ATMs are widely available in New Zealand’s urban centers.
 Electronic transactions dominate over cash.
-Travelers checks are no longer accepted.
+New Zealand banks no longer accept any checks, including travelers’ checks.

 Telecommunications/Electronics

 New Zealand has a modern telecommunications infrastructure.
 Internet coverage is nationwide and integral to everyday life.
-Free internet access is available in most hotels and through wireless hotspots and Internet cafes.
-More cellular phones are linked to the main providers than landline.
-(Residential landline services are declining.)
-2Degrees, One and Spark are the three cellular networks.
-International roaming services are available.
+Free internet access is available in most hotels and through wireless hotspots and internet cafes, and international roaming is available.
+More cellular phones are linked to the main providers than landlines, which are declining in popularity.
+2degrees, One and Spark are the three main cellular networks.

 Electricity is supplied throughout New Zealand at 230/240 volts (50 hertz), although most hotels and motels provide 110-volt AC sockets (rated at 20 watts) for electric razors only.
-For all other equipment, an adapter/converter is necessary, unless the item has a multi-voltage option.
+For all other equipment, an adapter and voltage converter are necessary, unless the item has a multi-voltage option.

 Transportation